forbow-lab/neuro-raw-pipeline/README.md

 ---

-### Conversion: Everything else
+### DICOM to NIFTI Conversion Details:
 (typically ~10 minutes per subject)

-This step assumes that you have finished: transferring T1w, T2w, DTI data from OsiriX, SSH transferring RS data, and converting RS data to nifti.
+This step assumes the T1w, T2w, DTI data are downloaded to the shared drive from Horos, and RS Pfiles have been downloaded, organized, and converted into NIFTI files.

 The following steps convert the dicom data in the `rawdata` folder into nifti format and copy the nifti data up one directory into `Biotic3T` and create and organize the subject folders in a specific way to make later preprocessing possible.